kilpkonn/webstore-api/README.md

 ```console
 gradle bootRun
 ```
-You can find api at localhost:8080/api/{api_name}
+You can find api at 'localhost:8080/api/{api_name}'

-**Currently spring app is NOT packed into docker container.**
-Will be aviable soon :)

 ### Analysis
 Analysis can be found in [analysis.md](readme/business-analysis.md)